Spreading international humanitarian law

 What about compliance and punishment for IHL violations?
 This is a common question.
 In this session, we will explore this further through a brief analysis of relevant treaties such as the Geneva Conventions.
 These, for example, oblige States Parties to identify and punish perpetrators in cases of grave violations of IHL.
 The responsibility and monitoring of this compliance is a shared responsibility between nation states and its courts and tribunals and international bodies and courts.
 Here, the Belgian framework of punishment for violations of IHL will be highlighted, as well as the international landscape.
 This interaction between international and national bodies will also be explored in more detail.

-- Lesson 5: Topical Theme - May 21, 2025
+- Lesson 5: Naval Warfare – May 19, 2026

 Our Publications